 (This article is not financial advice.
 Ensure to do your research before putting in your money in this volatile asset)

 Bitcoin is a digital currency.
 It is completely virtual.
 There are no physical bills.
 Bitcoin is decentralized.
-Any two people can send bitcoin to each other without the involvement of middlemen like banks or other financial authorities.
+Decentralization helps any two people send bitcoin to each other without the involvement of middlemen like banks or other financial authorities.

 What is Bitcoin?